lordmujin/luma-mix21/README.md

  # Hypixel Skyblock Resource Pack for Minecraft 1.21
 ![banner](https://github.com/user-attachments/assets/d1331864-6dd2-4d7c-91df-06dacd5189b6)
 Hello every-nyan <3
 This pack is based on the Firmament mod CIT format using the Fabric modloader.
-A modern approach to Hypixel Skyblock
+A modern approach to Hypixel Skyblock.

 ## Check out the wiki to learn how to use and play - [Wiki](https://github.com/lordmujin/luma-mix21/wiki)